Editor’s note: The author of this piece is also the author of “The Barefoot Mommy,” which is featured below.

 - EmbraceRace is a nonprofit organization working to “raise a generation of children who are thoughtful, informed and brave about race.”
 Find their extensive library of webinars and action guides here.

-- I’ve compiled a PDF guide of anti-racism resources geared to parents and educators here.
+- A PDF guide of anti-racism resources geared to parents and educators.

 - The Conscious Kid has compiled a list of anti-racist children’s books.
 Click on each book cover to discover related teaching resources.